CAPTAIN OLIVIA BENSON

 Hargitay also serves as executive producer and director of the series.

-Now in its 22nd season, "SVU" is the longest-running primetime live-action series of all time.
+Now in its 24th season and with over 500 episodes, "SVU" is the longest-running primetime drama series of all time.

-Hargitay’s role on the show awakened her to burdens that survivors of trauma often carry: the weight of shame, judgment and isolation.
+Hargitay's role on "SVU" awakened her to burdens that survivors of trauma often carry: the weight of shame, judgement and isolation.
 Inspired by their courage, she founded the Joyful Heart Foundation in 2004, whose mission is to transform society's response to sexual assault, domestic violence and child abuse, support survivors' healing and end this violence forever.
 At the heart of their advocacy work is the "End the Backlog" campaign, which aims to eliminate the backlog of hundreds of thousands of untested rape kits sitting in storage across America so that survivors can get the closure they deserve.
-She produced the Emmy-winning and Peabody-nominated "I Am Evidence," an HBO documentary film on the topic that premiered in April 2018.
-She also made her directorial debut with Joyful Heart's "No More" public service announcement campaign.
+She subsequently produced "I Am Evidence," an HBO documentary film on the topic that was nominated for a Peabody Award and won the 2019 Emmy Award for Best Documentary.

-Hargitay's advocacy work off screen has earned her several honors, including Variety's Power of Women Karma Award, Good Sister Award for Advocacy from the Children's Advocacy Center of Manhattan and the Special Ally Award from the New York State Coalition Against Sexual Assault.
+Hargitay's advocacy work off screen has earned her several honors, including Variety's Power of Women Karma Award, the Good Sister Award for Advocacy from the Children's Advocacy Center of Manhattan, the Special Ally Award from the New York State Coalition Against Sexual Assault and the Muse Award from New York Women in Film and Television.
+Most recently, she was named a Woman of the Year by Glamour Magazine.

 Prior to "SVU," Hargitay starred on NBC's "ER" as Cynthia Hooper.
-She gained notoriety as a cast regular in the sitcom "Can't Hurry Love" with Nancy McKeon and starred in the NBC drama "Prince Street."
-Other television credits include "Seinfeld," "Ellen," "Thirtysomething" and David Lynch's "Hotel Room."
-In 2014, Hargitay was featured on "Inside the Actor's Studio."
+She gained notice as a cast regular in the sitcom "Can't Hurry Love" with Nancy McKeon and starred in the NBC drama "Prince Street."
+Other television credits include "Seinfeld," "Ellen," "thirtysomething," "Law & Order," "Chicago P.D." and David Lynch's "Hotel Room."
+In 2014, Hargitay was the featured guest on "Inside the Actors Studio."
 She also appeared in the telefilms "The Advocate's Devil" and "Night Sins," as well as the Lifetime movie "Plain Truth."
-Her film credits include appearances in the critically acclaimed "Leaving Las Vegas," as well as Mike Myers' "The Love Guru."
+Her film credits include appearances in Mike Myers' "The Love Guru" and the critically acclaimed "Leaving Las Vegas."

 Born and raised in Los Angeles, Hargitay is the youngest daughter of Jayne Mansfield and Mickey Hargitay.
 She lives in New York with her husband, actor Peter Hermann, and their three children.